yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 * TM
 * USLP

-In Yamcs we support to a certain extent all three of them.
+Yamcs supports to a certain extent all three of them.
 The main support is around the "packet service" - that is describing how the telemetry packets are extracted from the frames.
 The implementation is however generic enough (hopefully) such that it is possible to add additional functionality for processing non-packet data (e.g. sending video to external application).

 The packets are inserted into frames which are sent as part of Virtual Channels (VC).
 The VCs can have different priority on-board, for example one VC can be used to transport low volume HK data, while another one to transport high volume science data.

 Note that The USLP frames (as well as the TC frames used for commanding) support a second level of multiplexing called Multiplexer Access Point (MAP) which allows multiplexing data inside a VC.
 The MAP service is not supported by Yamcs.

 Currently the built-in way to receive frame dat inside Yamcs is by using the UdpTmFrameLink data link.
-The yamcs-sle project provides an implementation of the Space Link Extension (SLE) which allows receiving frame data from Ground Stations supporting this protocol.
+The yamcs-sle project provides an implementation of the Space Link Extension (SLE) which allows receiving frame data from SLE-enabled Ground Stations (such as those from NASA Deep Space Network or ESA ESTRACK).
 The options described below are valid for both link types.

 An example of a UDP TM frame link specification is below: